CURIOSITY IN ACTION.

 Framework In Action

-HOW DOES IT WORK?
+HOW AND WHERE DOES IT WORK?

 A university wanting to transform its unremarkable strategic planning process made it realistic, more innovative, engaging, and universally embraced.